dacbd/blog/content/posts/zero-to-prod-gke/index.md

 Finally GCP's "Cloud Native" solution for Load Balancing, Logging, and Metrics.

-With this approach, if something goes wrong we could delete our whole project and start from scratch, easily reproducing our exact setup.
+With this approach, if something goes wrong we can delete our whole project and start from scratch, easily reproducing our exact setup.
-Additionally, it should be hands off, we aren't going full __serverless__ but we don't want to worry about patching servers, or configuring HAProxy.
+Additionally, it should be hands off, we aren't going full *serverless*, but we don't want to worry about patching servers, or configuring [HAProxy](https://docs.haproxy.org/3.0/configuration.html).

 ## Getting Started